 - Lots of spices

 The sun-dried tomatoes pack an umami punch.
-Since we use sun-dried tomatoes that have been packed in oil, the oil helps to bind and flavor the mixture as well.
-For the spices, we replicate the flavor of that taco seasoning packet my mom always used with a healthy dose of cumin, smoked paprika, garlic powder, oregano, salt, and cayenne pepper.
+Since we use sun-dried tomatoes packed in oil, the oil helps bind and flavor the mixture as well.
+For the spices, we replicate the flavor of the taco seasoning packet my mom always used, incorporating a healthy dose of cumin, smoked paprika, garlic powder, oregano, salt, and cayenne pepper.

 How to prepare Vegan Taco Meat